The Active Life: serving the world through total self-giving to God

 2. Apostolic versatility:

-3. Communal bond:
+3. Community bond:

 4. Active spirituality:

-They combine prayer, sacramental life and apostolic action, balancing contemplation and service.
+They combine prayer, sacramental life, and apostolic action, balancing contemplation and service.

-— Apostolic Letter to the Religious of Latin America, June 29, 1990, no. 24
+— Apostolic Letter to the Religious of Latin America, June 29, 1990, n.
+24

-Formation of women religious of Active Life
+Formation of women religious of the Active Life

 Formation takes place in stages, seeking to deepen the vocation and discern definitive commitment: